 How to Cite an Illustrated Book in MLA

-Accurate citation is crucial in academic writing because it acknowledges original authors and strengthens the credibility of the work.
-Proper citations help readers verify information and explore further sources.
-The Modern Language Association (MLA) format provides clear guidelines for citing different types of sources.
+Accurate citation is crucial in academic writing because it gives credit to original authors and makes work more credible.
+Proper citations allow readers to verify information and find other sources.
+The Modern Language Association (MLA) format provides easy-to-follow guidelines for citing different sources.

-This article offers a straightforward guide on how to cite illustrated books in MLA format.
-Illustrated books combine text and images, so it’s important to credit both the author and the illustrator.
+This article is a straightforward step-by-step tutorial on how to cite illustrated books in MLA.
+An illustrated book contains both text and illustrations, and therefore it is only right to give credit to the author and the illustrator.

 DETAILED BREAKDOWN OF EACH ELEMENT

-The general format for citing a book includes several key elements, each serving a distinct purpose in the citation.
-The elements are as follows:
+The overall format for citing a book contains several elements, each playing a distinct role in the citation.
+The elements include:

-- Author’s Name: The first element of the citation is the author’s name, which can be an individual (last name first, followed by the first name), an organization (full name without abbreviations), or multiple authors (first author inverted followed by “and” for the second, or “et al.” for three or more).
+• Author’s Name: The first element of the citation is the author’s name, which can be an individual (last name followed by the first name), an organization (full name, no abbreviations), or more than one author (first author inverted followed by “and” for the second, or “et al.” for three and more).

-- Title of the Book: The title of the book is the next component and should be italicized.
-Italicizing the title helps to distinguish it from other parts of the citation.
+• Title of the Book: The title of the book follows and is to be italicized.
+Italicizing the title helps it to be distinguished from the rest of the citation.
 The title should be followed by a period.

-- Illustrator’s Name: If the book includes illustrations and has a credited illustrator, their name should be included in the citation.
-This is introduced with the phrase “Illustrated by,” which acknowledges the contribution of the illustrator to the work.
+• Illustrator’s Name: In case the book is illustrated and the illustrator is acknowledged, his or her name must be included in the citation.
+This is preceded by the phrase “Illustrated by,” which acknowledges the illustrator’s effort in the work.

-- Publisher: The name of the publisher follows the illustrator’s name (if applicable).
-It is important to include the publisher to provide context regarding the distribution of the book.
+• Publisher: The name of the publisher follows the name of the illustrator (if any).
+The publisher needs to be mentioned in order to provide information regarding the distribution of the book.
 The publisher’s name is followed by a comma.

-- Year of Publication: The final element in the citation is the year of publication.
-This indicates when the book was released and is crucial for referencing the specific edition being cited.
+• Year of Publication: The final element in the citation is the year of publication.
+It informs us as to when the book was published and is relevant for citing the specific edition one is referring to.
 The year is followed by a period.

 CITATION EXAMPLES FOR ILLUSTRATED BOOKS IN MLA